Alidafh/FYS-STK4155/project2/code/README.md

 | sgd_v1/stochastic.py | plotting the results |

 ## Use: gradient.py
 Script to generate results using SGD with different parameter choises specified in the command line.
-Path to where results should be stored must bespecified on line 119.
+Path to where results should be stored must be specified on line 119.

 ```
 $ python gradient.py -h